My Life With Mushrooms, Part Two

 Mushrooms may also help save honeybees, which as you may know have been in big trouble in recent years, dying off in alarming numbers from Colony Collapse Disorder.
 The causes are multiple, ranging from viral infections, pesticides and other stressors, including Varroa destructor, a parasitic mite.
 When Paul Stamets first saw bees in his backyard sipping nectar from mycelium in his garden, he wondered if mushroom extracts could protect them from all of the harmful influences in the environment.

 He partnered with Dr. Steve Sheppard, Chair of the Department of Entomology at Washington State University and an expert on the evolution and genetics of honeybees.
-So far, they have seen that extracts of reishi and chaga can reduce the viral burden on bees by more than 99 percent and that extracts of another species slashed by more than 1000 times the incidence of infection with deformed wing virus.
+So far, they have seen that extracts of reishi mushrooms and chaga can reduce the viral burden on bees by more than 99 percent and that extracts of another species slashed by more than 1000 times the incidence of infection with deformed wing virus.
 The studies have also shown that a mushroom extract that is lethal to termites has the same deadly effect on the bee- killing Varroa mite.
 It appears to be harmless to the bees.

 The emerging knowledge about mushrooms and the mycelium is exciting and promising, suggesting safe new approaches to some of the most serious problems that affect our health and the health of our planet.
 I hope you will become more interested in mushrooms.
 They offer us so much more than good food.